1977 Chicago mayoral special election: Campaign

 Bilandic won the Democratic Party's primary.
 Bilandic had a well-staged "draft" effort.
 He won the Cook County Democratic Party central committee's endorsement.
-Roman Pucinski had entered the race at the point when Bilandic had yet to reverse course on his pledge to not seek election.
+Pucinski had entered the race at the point when Bilandic had yet to reverse course on his pledge to not seek election.
 The party organization had pressured him to drop out of the race for Bilandic's benefit, which he refused to do.
 Pucinski sought to receive strong support from the city's sizable Polish-American electorage.
 He also sought to challenge Bilandic to a series of debates, which Bilandic declined.
 Pucinski was considered Bilandic's foremost opponent in the primary.

 Puncinski argued that a Bilandic administration would present more, "politics-as-usual".
 Pucinski focused much of his campaign on addressing the issue of unemployment.
 He alleged that Bilandic had been using unfair campaign tactics, alleging that Puncinski campaign workers and supporters had received threats from landlords and city inspectors.
-Harold Washington's campaign was underfunded and lacked strong organization.
+State Senator Harold Washington's campaign was underfunded and lacked strong organization.
 He also suffered due to the impact of personal legal issues.
 He focused his campaign on the black wards of the city's South Side.
 Washington was an African American, and was counting on receiving strong African American support.
 Also running was disgraced former Cook County State's Attorney Edward Hanrahan.
 Minor candidates in the primary were lawyers Anthony R. Martin-Trigona and Ellis E. Reid, the latter of whom was African American.

 Wanting to be seen by voters as a competent administrator and chief executive, Bilandic refused to be drawn into controversy and largely ignored his opponents.
 He sought to also present himself as a friend to business and a successful labor mediator.
 During the campaign, he made appearances at ribbon-cutting ceremonies, charity dinners, and other events.
 The Washington Post noted that, largely absent from the discourse of the primary, had been the issues of industries leaving the city, public transport, the quality of schools, and racial integration.

 Results

 Bilandic won a plurality of the vote in 38 of the city's 50 wards.
 Pucinski won a plurality of the vote in 7 wards (all on the North and Northwest Sides).
 Washington won a plurality of the vote in 5 wards.
 Bilandic had won Southwest Side Polish wards that Pucinski had been counting on winning.
-After the election results came in, Harold Washington alleged that there had been, "massive vote fraud".
+After the election results came in, Washington alleged that there had been, "massive vote fraud".